The BodyHub avatar generator interface from Body Labs

 1.)
 Books about printing already assume you have decided to buy a printer, so look at other options first.
 In reality you need to look at the size, material, and number of things you’d like to print.
 Home printing can be fair quality, but if you value your time your are probably not going to see a return on your investment unless you print several object per week for a year or so.

 2.)
 Home printers are great for education, but not mission-critical business applications.
 DIY printers are designed to be inexpensive and repairable at home.
 Every business I know using a home model for continuous production has at least two, and a technician to operate and repair.
 If the printer is in regular operation, this is a busy job, since each printer has an “up-time” of about 60-90%.
 They are great in a support role for larger machines.
 When the industrial systems are occupied, inexpensive satellite machines are great for test prints and radically increase efficiency.
-Most small businesses I see using a single small machine have it cold (or just broken) about 90% of the time.
+Most small businesses I see using a single small machine have it sitting cold, for whatever reason, about 90% of the time.

 3.)
 Single extrusion is limited.
 You can print anything…that doesn’t have an overhang more than about 45 degrees from vertical.
 Extrusion printers must always print on something, either a base plate or plastic on a previous layer.
 Many times it just isn’t possible to orient a design to print well.
 An unsupported section can lead to distortion, bad surface finish, or even a crashed build where your output looks like a pile of plastic spaghetti.
 Using auto-generated support mars the finish is labor intensive.
 Sharp tools are often used to remove support, making this method unsuitable for children.
 Dual extruder machines often use a soluble support material that eliminates these problems.
 In fact, while it can waste some material, I have had great luck with stacked builds using these machines.
 One single build can output dozens of parts, saving tons of labor and set-up time.
 The 6″x8″x6″ build shown at the start of the article contains all the parts for an entire 3D printed outfit (she’s a petite 4’10, 93lbs).